aseldawy/CS167/Projects/ProjectD.md

 Include the date range that you used.

 ## Task 5: Discover Topic of the Week
-Given a start date, find the top-5 hot topics among all tweets for the next continous 7 days.
-Visulize the number of tweets across different countries.
+Given a start date, find the most hot top-5 topics among all tweets for the next continous 7 days for each country.

 Here is an overview of what you are expected to do.
 - Load the dataset named `tweets_clean` from the Task 1 in the Json format.